Kinovea/kinovea-docs/source/misc/faq.rst

 6. Which camera should I buy?
 ------------------------------
-It is not the place of Kinovea to suggest one camera brand over another.
+It is not the place of Kinovea or its authors to suggest one camera brand over another.
 It is best for the project to stay neutral.
 Besides, there are too many parameters specific to each use-case that it is not possible to answer this question with anything else than "it depends".
 Please register on the forum and ask the question there, providing as many details and context as possible, this way other users can share their experience directly.